Xinx-hub-lab/starbucks_customer_data_analysis/project_starbucks/data_analysis_report.md

 2. The dependent variable Y follows the distribution from the exponential family, specifically restricted by the type of GLM corresponding distribution
 3. Correct link function

 According to the histogram of the offer completed percentage, the distribution ranged between 0 and 1, and there was inflation at 0 and 1, we chose Binomial and Beta GLM to fit the data.
-Though age's significance has dropped when considering interactions, which may indicate more specified feature importance, the simpler model may be preferred as we were targeted at simplicity and interpretability.
+Though age's significance has dropped when considering interactions, which may indicate more specified feature importance, the simpler model may be preferred for higher simplicity and interpretability.

 ## References
 [SPSS ANCOVA – Beginners Tutorial](https://www.spss-tutorials.com/spss-ancova-analysis-of-covariance/#ancova-assumptions)